WORRIED ABOUT DEVELOPING AUTOIMMUNITY?

 - SOCIOECONOMIC STATUS: This one can be a double-edged sword.
 On one hand, socioeconomic status can be good because of the HYGIENE HYPOTHESIS.
 On the other hand, it can be bad because of the hygiene hypothesis (many people in today’s society end up TOO CLEAN, both inside and out).
 “According to this theory, social and environmental exposures have a direct impact on immune tolerance and response, supporting the association between socioeconomic status and autoimmune disease development.”
 Trying to make sense of this section is not my cup of tea.
 Again, if you are curious you can read it yourself.

 - VITAMIN D STATUS: Vitamin D, a fat-soluble vitamin, is so critical for so many body functions that I barely know where to begin.
 Allow me to mention the autoimmune diseases that these authors specifically discussed as associated with low levels of the sunshine vitamin.
 MULTIPLE SCLEROSIS, Type I (autoimmune) Diabetes, CELIAC DISEASE, LUPUS, AUTOIMMUNE THYROID DISEASE (by most estimates about 90%), Rheumatoid Arthritis and INFLAMMATORY BOWEL DISEASE (yes, most of it, along with IBS, is now known to be autoimmune as well).
-The authors said that "Overall, vitamin D confers an immunosuppressive effect."
-In an age where most of our common drugs are immunosuppressive (HERE), you would think that it would make sense to want to "BOOST" the immune system.
-Click the link to see why this assertion is usually false, which will explain why Vitamin D is critical to help stop autoimmunity --- a runaway immune system intent on attacking self.
+The authors said that “Overall, vitamin D confers an immunosuppressive effect.”
+In an age where most of our common drugs are immunosuppressive (HERE), you would think that it would make sense to want to “BOOST” the immune system.
+Click the link to see why this assertion is usually false, which will explain why Vitamin D is critical to help stop autoimmunity — a runaway immune system intent on attacking self.
 Bear in mind that many of you will require far more Vitamin D than is traditionally recommended.

 - EXPOSURE TO ORGANIC SOLVENTS: While this is another no-brainer (see my earlier links on pollution and endocrine disruptors), listen to what the authors say.
 “Solvents are liquids that dissolve a solid, liquid, or gas…. such as benzene or xylene.”
 Be aware that BENZENE IS AN ULTRA-COMMON XENOESTROGEN.
 “Common uses are dry cleaning, paint thinner, nail polish, nail polish removers, glue solvents, spot removers, detergents, perfumes etc. OSs are capable of altering cellular proliferation, apoptosis, and tissue-specific function.
 Both the amount and duration of OS exposure are essential in pathology causality.
 Chronic exposure to OSs might lead to deposits in an organ and consequently to immune infiltration similar to what is observed in ADs.
 The self-proteins that are modified by OSs may become immunogenic, recognized as foreign and, thus, initiate an inflammatory response and tissue injury.”
 In other words, exposure to these baddies alters your body’s cells (proliferation leads to CANCER and apoptosis refers to pre-programmed cellular death).
 Once altered, your body no longer recognizes these cells / tissues as self and begins attacking them as though they were foreign invaders.
 Once your body has begun the attack, it will never totally stop the attack, although it can be dramatically tempered / dampened.

 There you have it folks, straight from the horses mouths.
-And if you've followed my site, none of it is a surprise.
-The question now becomes, what can be done to reverse autoimmunity, or better yet, prevent autoimmunity?
-As I showed you earlier, the best you can hope for is slow it's progression to a crawl, which is doable (HERE and HERE are two examples).
-What's nice is that I've given you (that would be "given" as in completely free of charge) a template on what it may take for you to start taking your life back (HERE).
-Why is this helpful to know?
+And if you’ve followed my site, none of it is a surprise.
+The question now becomes, what can be done to reverse autoimmunity, or better yet, prevent it?
+As I showed you earlier, in many cases it’s very possible to slow it’s progression to a crawl (HERE and HERE are two examples).
+What’s nice is that I’ve given you (that would be “given” as in completely free of charge) a generic protocol to start helping take your life back (HERE).
+Why is this good to know?
 Because, as these authors indicated in the first few lines of this post, AUTOIMMUNE DISEASES SHARE COMMON / UNIVERSAL TRAITS.
 If you have loved ones who desperately need to see this information, get it in front of them with FACEBOOK (like, share, follow, or just PM them with a link).